 Anyway, total tangent, but something about the question made me think about this concept.

-~J, wife to one and mama to three wild and crazy guys!~
+~J, wife to one, mama to three wild and crazy guys and one little lady!~